This article was last updated September 24, 2021.

 Once you get to this screen, there are several items you must complete in order for your unavailability to show up on the main calendar.

-- Name your set.
+Name your set (required).
 This will help distinguish it - especially if you plan to add more than one set.

-- Set start and end dates for the set.
+3. Set a start date (and end date if the set does not repeat indefinitely).
 For example, this will be a fall class schedule, so the start date aligns with the beginning of the semester and the end date is after the semester is over.

 When you tap the + next to a day of the week, you open the details for that particular day.
 On the day screen, you can choose to block off the whole day or you can add specific times for that day.